SpenserCai/sd-webui-discord/README.md

     - Supports user-defined default options from the User Center.
     - Enables specifying model, sampler, and other optional parameters through selection, eliminating the need for manual input.
     - Supports using parameters from "ControlNet Preview" directly.
+- Image to Image
+    - Allows uploading images through an image control, rather than using URLs.
+    - Supports all operations of img2img in sd-webui!
 - Roop Face Swap
     - Allows uploading images through an image control, rather than using URLs.
     - Supports specifying source and target through selection, eliminating the need for manual input.